lalyos/docker-bigit/README.md

 ```
 docker run --rm -e BIGIT_TOP=5 -v $PWD:$PWD -w $PWD --entrypoint /hooks/pre-receive lalyos/bigit
 ```

 ### Usage with cmd.io

-If you dont have docker installed locally,
+If you dont have docker installed locally, you can use cmd.io which only relies on ssh client.
+You can register to cmd.io with your github account at: (https://www.cmd.io)[https://www.cmd.io].

-To install the git-receive-pack command to your own cmd.io account:
+Once you are given access to cmd.io, install the git-receive-pack command into your own cmd.io account:
 ```
 ssh alpha.cmd.io :add git-receive-pack lalyos/bigit
 ```